milvus-io/milvus/README.md

 ## Contribution guidelines

 Contributions are welcomed and greatly appreciated.
 Please read our [contribution guidelines](CONTRIBUTING.md) for detailed contribution workflow.
 This project adheres to the [code of conduct](CODE_OF_CONDUCT.md) of Milvus.
-You must abide by this code in order to participate.
+You must abide by this code to participate.

 We use [GitHub issues](https://github.com/milvus-io/milvus/issues) to track issues and bugs.
 For general questions and public discussions, please join our community.

 ## Join our community

-:heart:  To connect with other users and contributors, welcome to join our [Slack channel](https://join.slack.com/t/milvusio/shared_invite/zt-e0u4qu3k-bI2GDNys3ZqX1YCJ9OM~GQ).
+:heart:  To connect with other users and contributors, you can join our [Slack channel](https://join.slack.com/t/milvusio/shared_invite/zt-e0u4qu3k-bI2GDNys3ZqX1YCJ9OM~GQ).

 See our [community](https://github.com/milvus-io/community) repository to learn more about our governance and access more community resources.